puzzle/ansible-training/content/en/docs/11/_index.en.md

 ### Task 2

 * Write a playbook `webserver.yml` that installs the servers in group `web` as webservers.
 See Lab 4.0 for guidelines.
+* Ensure that the playbook also sets a webpage at `/var/www/html/index.html`.
 * Ensure that the inventory file `hosts` in the folder inventory has the group `web` with `node1` and `node2` as members.
 * Run the playbook `webserver.yml` and check that the webservers are up and running.